 Let me introduce you to one of my best friends and she also happens to be one of my blog assistants.
-I have known Elizabeth Scott for over 10 years.
+I have known Elizabeth Scott for over ten years.
 She was my executive assistant when I was a VP of Sales and has continued to be an invaluable resource for me in the blogosphere.
 When I asked if she would like to do a guest post, she was delighted.

 Time management is a constant concern for we bloggers.
 Not because we don’t know how to manage it.
 It’s because it’s not the only thing we have in our life and finding the time to squeeze all that is required to run a successful blog is very challenging indeed.
 Elizabeth has helped me find that extra time with her services.
 So take it away Elizabeth.

 Keeping Your Plate From Running Over.

 When Susan asked me to write a guest post I was honored.
 I was introduced to Susan when she became the Vice President of Inside Sales at PennySaverUSA.com.
 Shortly after, two offices were consolidated into one; Susan started interviewing for an executive assistant.
-I threw my name into the hat and was honored when I was hired for the position.
-Being the assistant to Susan and five additional Regional Sales Managers helped me find my passion of administrative services.
+I threw my name into the hat and was thrilled when I was hired for the position.
+Being the assistant to Susan and five additional Regional Sales Managers helped me find my passion for administrative services.

 I immediately jumped into my new position with both feet.
 There was so much I needed to learn, but I found the most important thing was time management.
 Assisting the VP of Inside Sales, five Regional Sales Managers, and up to 70 employees was no easy task, and my plate was always full.
-There was always a project or impending urgent task that needed done.
-In order to complete all the daily tasks, I needed to perfect my time management skills.
+There was always a project or impending urgent task that needed to be done.
+To complete all the daily tasks, I needed to perfect my time management skills.